bloominstituteoftechnology/Sprint-Challenge--JavaScript/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+Both .forEach and .map are array methods that accept a callback to execute a set of instructions on each array element.

-.map on an array returns a new arra with the result of the callback function for each element of the original array.
+.map on an array returns a new array with the result of the callback function for each element of the original array.

 .foreach also covers the callback function for each element of the array, but it does not return a new array like .map does.

 2. Explain the difference between a callback and a higher order function.

 A higher order functions take another function as argument.
-Callbacl is a function that is passed to another function for it to be invoked inside of it.
+Callback is a function that is passed to another function for it to be invoked inside of it.

 A higher order function receives a function as argument.
 Callback functions are passed as arguments to other functions.